dgkanatsios/CKAD-exercises/b.multi_container_pods.md

 ls
 exit

-# or you can do the above using with just an one-liner
+# or you can do the above with just an one-liner
 kubectl exec -it busybox -c busybox2 -- ls

 # you can do some cleanup